Earth-Innovation-Hub/deepgis-xr/README.md

 ## 🙏 Acknowledgments

 DeepGIS‑XR builds on concepts and systems originally developed for the [Oceanographic Decision Support System (ODSS, MBARI)](https://odss.mbari.org/), the [Agricultural Decision Support System (AgDSS, University of Pennsylvania)](https://github.com/Trefo/agdss), the [OpenUAV Project (University of Pennsylvania, Arizona State University)](https://github.com/Open-UAV), and [DeepGIS (Arizona State University)](https://github.com/DREAMS-lab/deepgis).
-The DeepGIS project acknowledges support from the National Science Foundation and the National Aeronautics and Space Administration.
+The DeepGIS project acknowledges support from the National Science Foundation, the United States Department of Agriculture, and the National Aeronautics and Space Administration.

 ### Technology Acknowledgments